dhain/wsgi_lite/README.rst

 --------------

 The code in this repository is experi-mental, and possibly very-mental or just plain detri-mental.
-It is not seriously tested or battle-hardened as yet: there are just some very basic acceptance tests and validation, enough to show a few basics working.
-(See the "To-Test" list in ``tests.txt`` for what major tests are still needed.)

-So, I've really just thrown this out there for people to see and play with early.
-Stuff may change, break, or this could all have been a really stupid idea that doesn't actually work.
-Don't throw this into production or even serious development just yet: it might *look* like it works, but you'd be wiser to wait until there's something more like full test coverage.
-But if you're just experimenting with it to see how it works or whether you like it, go for it!
-(And if you have any feedback, I'd love to hear from you...  preferably via the Web-SIG mailing list.)
+It has not been seriously used or battle-hardened as yet, even though test coverage is now at 100%, and there are some fairly exhaustive WSGI compliance tests that exercise many obscure corners of the WSGI protocol.

+Ironically enough, however, that may well mean that there is important "WSGI" code out there that **won't** work with this module yet, precisely because that other code is *not* compliant with the spec!
+So, while this project's code *should* work quite well for compliant code, this doesn't mean it will play well with all the code you're using in all your project(s).
+Exercise it carefully, and don't assume that because it works great for one of your apps or middleware components, it'll therefore work great with all of them!

+In general, this is still alpha software, and things may change or break.
+It might even be that the whole thing was a really stupid idea that won't actually work in the real world for some reason.

+So, I've really just thrown this out there for people to see and play with, so I can get some feedback on its actual usability.
+Feel free to drop me an email via the Web-SIG mailing list, to let me know what you think.
+Hopefully, we'll soon get any glitches sorted out, and nail this down to something that's less of a moving target, and maybe even turn it into a PEP and a stdlib contribution!

-Oh, and last, but not least...  this package is under the Apache license, since that's what the PSF uses for software contributed to Python, and I hope to see this protocol in a PEP and perhaps the stdlib in the future.
-(Assuming we don't find some sort of glaring hole in the protocol or concept, of course.)
+(Oh, and last, but not least...  this package is under the Apache license, since that's what the PSF uses for software contributed to Python, and hopefully that's where this is headed, assuming we don't find some sort of glaring hole in the protocol or concept, of course, and it's in sufficiently high demand.)